BBF(LOCAL) - BOARD MEMBERS: ETHICS

 - Encourage the free expression of opinion by all Board members, and seek systematic communications between the Board and students, staff, and all elements of the community.

-- Communicate to other Board members and the College President expressions of public reaction to Board policies and College District programs.
+- Communicate as appropriate to other Board members and the College President expressions of public reaction to Board policies and College District programs.

 - Inform myself about current educational issues by individual study and through participation in programs providing needed information, such as those sponsored by the Texas Association of Community Colleges, the American Association of Community Colleges, and the Association of Community College Trustees.